python/cpython/Doc/library/pathlib.rst

 ^^^^^^^

 Concrete paths provide the following methods in addition to pure paths methods.
-Many of these methods can raise an :exc:`OSError` if a system call fails (for example because the path doesn't exist).
+Some of these methods can raise an :exc:`OSError` if a system call fails (for example because the path doesn't exist).

 .. versionchanged:: 3.8